 I study the emergence of life on Earth and ways to search for life elsewhere.
 I focus on how minerals affect chemistry for the emergence of life and habitability on wet rocky planets, including early Earth, Mars, and "ocean worlds" such as Jupiter's moon Europa and Saturn's moon Enceladus.
 My team seeks to understand mineral-driven organic reactions and geochemistry relevant to biological and prebiotic systems.
 We do planetary environment simulations in the lab including making mini vent chimneys, making our own early Earth and Mars minerals, and simulating the energy in ocean systems using fuel cells.
 At JPL I am also the Investigation Scientist for the HiRISE instrument on the Mars Reconnaissance Orbiter.

 The other big motivation for my work is outreach and education.
 I mentor undergraduate and graduate students in my research team and have a particular interest in helping community college students find paths into research and STEM careers.
 I’m involved with various projects along these lines and always happy to meet like-minded collaborators.
+I also offer science coaching services.

 I received my B.S. in Astronomy and Astrophysics from Villanova University and my Ph.D. in Geological Sciences from the University of Southern California.
 As a student I did internships at NASA Goddard Space Flight Center in Greenbelt, MD; Marathon Oil Company in Houston, TX; and JPL in Pasadena, CA. After graduate school I was a post-doctoral fellow at Caltech/JPL and then with the NASA Astrobiology Institute.